25 Essential Questions to Ask Your Marketing Agency

 How can you get the most value from your marketing partners?

-Gartner, Inc. recently reported new research showing that 50% of CMO’s digital marketing is outsourced.
-(U.S. Digital Marketing Spending Survey, 2013) This represents a significant investment in outside resources.
-With average marketing spend sitting at just over 10% of revenues and marketing budgets forecast to increase 6% in 2013, agencies – especially digital agencies – represent a huge investment.
+With average marketing spending sitting at just over 10% of revenues and marketing budgets forecast to increase 6% in 2013, agencies – especially digital agencies – represent a huge investment.

 To get and keep a competitive advantage, growing companies can’t afford to waste money on a marketing agency that doesn’t deliver.
-CMOs with broad marketing responsibility must oversee a lot of moving parts, including marketing technology, advertising, branding, digital strategies and promotions.
-Finding agencies that can work together support your strategic objectives is essential, and a mis-step can be costly.
+CMOs with broad marketing responsibility must oversee a lot of moving parts, including marketing technology, advertising, branding, digital strategies, and promotions.

 If you’re considering an agency change or are thinking about hiring a new marketing partner, here are several questions you should ask before making your decision.

 1. How much experience do you (or your team) have?
-Get details about agency or client side experience and the various functions your prospective partners have held.
+Get details about agency or client-side experience and the various functions your prospective partners have held.

 3. Who will be doing the work on my account?
 I want to meet the people who will be on my team and make sure we see eye-to-eye.